alecglassford/compciv-2016/projects/gender-detector-data/README.md

 #### Conclusion

 It looks like we have a lot of work to do if we want to see gender equity in the journalistic/literary world—and I hope we really do.
-In the future, I'd love to repeat this analysis on the *New Yorker*'s granular (and sometimes absurdly specific) "departments" (e.g. Profiles, Annals of Technology, A Reproter at Large, Onward and Upward with the Arts, Letter from Chicago), as well as articles published solely online.
+In the future, I'd love to repeat this analysis on the *New Yorker*'s granular (and sometimes absurdly specific) "departments" (e.g. Profiles, Annals of Technology, A Reporter at Large, Onward and Upward with the Arts, Letter from Chicago), as well as articles published solely online.
 I'm curious how the gender breakdown differs between these different subdomains.

 [figure_1]: graphs/figure_1.png "Figure 1"
 [figure_2]: graphs/figure_2.png "Figure 2"